-Vaccination is recommended for the following persons who are at increased risk for complications from influenza:
+Vaccination with inactivated influenza vaccine is recommended for the following persons who are at increased risk for complications from influenza:

-- persons aged $\geq 65$ years; - residents of nursing homes and other chronic-care facilities that house persons of any age who have chronic medical conditions; - adults and children who have chronic disorders of the pulmonary or cardiovascular systems, including asthma; - adults and children who have required regular medical follow-up or hospitalization during the preceding year because of chronic metabolic diseases (including diabetes mellitus), renal dysfunction, hemoglobinopathies, or immunosuppression (including immunosuppression caused by medications or by human immunodeficiency virus [HIV]);
+- persons aged ≥65 years; - residents of nursing homes and other chronic-care facilities that house persons of any age who have chronic medical conditions; - adults and children who have chronic disorders of the pulmonary or cardiovascular systems, including asthma; - adults and children who have required regular medical follow-up or hospitalization during the preceding year because of chronic metabolic diseases (including diabetes mellitus), renal dysfunction, hemoglobinopathies, or immunosuppression (including immunosuppression

-- children and adolescents (aged 6 months-18 years) who are receiving long-term aspirin therapy and, therefore, might be at risk for experiencing Reye syndrome after influenza infection; and - women who will be in the second or third trimester of pregnancy during the influenza season.
+- caused by medications or by human immunodeficiency virus [HIV]); - children and adolescents (aged 6 months-18 years) who are receiving long-term aspirin therapy and, therefore, might be at risk for experiencing Reye syndrome after influenza infection; - women who will be pregnant during the influenza season; - children aged 6-23 months.

-In 2000, approximately 73 million persons in the United States fell into $\geq 1$ of these target groups, including 35 million persons aged $\geq 65$ years; and 12 million adults aged 50-64 years, 18 million adults aged 18-49 years, and 8 million children aged 6 months-17 years with $\geq 1$ medical conditions that are associated with an increased risk for influenza-related complications (115).
+In 2000, approximately 73 million persons in the United States were included in one or more of these target groups, including 35 million persons aged \geq 65 years, 12 million adults aged 50-64 years, 18 million adults aged 18-49 years, and 8 million children aged 6 months-17 years with one or more medical conditions that are associated with an increased risk for influenza-related complications (125).